Radio Morphing: Fast computation of inclined air shower radio emission: The Radio Morphing method

 (2) The {\it interpolation} procedure: we then use the electric field traces at the scaled positions to interpolate the radio signal at any position within the plane.
 Eventually, we extrapolate the radio emission at any given position in space along the shower axis, indicated for example by the green ``extrapolated'' signal.

-We mention that the whole Radio Morphing procedure is performed on the full-band electric field traces, to infer general results that can then be filtered in the desired frequency range, similarly to Monte Carlo simulations.
+The Radio Morphing procedure is performed on the full-band electric field traces, to infer general results that can then be filtered in the desired frequency range, similarly to Monte Carlo simulations.